damian-pm/prestashop_examples/examples/ExampleThemeSea/README.md

 ### Details
 **Changing code js or scss**

-To compile new changes from js, for example you added code in file_dev/js/theme.js run:
+To compile new changes from js (All files are compiled to dir /themes/sea/assets).
+For example you added code in file_dev/js/theme.js run:
 ```bash
 cd /themes/sea/_dev